jwilliams-elastic/agentic-search-o11y-autotune/README.md

 ---

-## 🧪 Test Data & Monitoring
+## 🧪 Alternative Logging Option

 You can ship logs to an Elasticsearch instance using a local elastic-agent.
 The agent can be downloaded from [here](https://www.elastic.co/downloads/elastic-agent).

-You can use [elastic-agent-reference.yml](./elastic-agent-reference.yml) to configure the agent.
-You will need to specify values for any entries that start with "YOUR"
+You can use [elastic-agent-reference.yml](./elastic-agent-reference.yml) to configure an external log shipper.
+You will need to specify values for any entries that start with "YOUR".

+You will also need to update [index.ts](./src/mastra/index.ts) to use the external log shipper configured in [logger.ts](./src/mastra/logger.ts).

 ```bash
 ./elastic-agent run